uvaai/ml2/60 Module 6/30 Understanding AI systems/content.md

 * Q1.
 What topic did you choose?

-Seach for news articles online referring to your topic and read at least 2 different ones.
+Search for news articles online referring to your topic and read at least 2 different ones.

 * Q2.
 Which articles on the topic did you read?

 * Q3.
 What impression did the news article give you of the system?
-Were the articles mostly negative, positve or neutral?
+Were the articles mostly negative, positive or neutral?
 Did any particular benefit or risk of the system stand out?

 Next, try to find more in depth articles or blog posts explaining the actual working of the system.
 Your goal in reading these sources should be to get a